 - name of the organization(s) to whom the letter(s) should be sent

-- mailing address(es)
+- mailing address(es) or email address(es)

 - your signature authorizing release of letters

-Requests MUST include a signature.
-Requests are accepted in person, by mail or fax.
-Email requests can not be accepted.
 Requests are usually processed in two working days.
 It is not our practice to express ship or fax letters of recommendation.
 Please allow enough time for your request to be processed to arrive in good time.